CEREC at Amy Guthrie, D.D.S.

 This part is for the techies, so don't say you weren't warned!

 The initial preparation of a tooth is mostly similar to traditional methods.
 The area is numbed if required and the surgical field is prepared, typically with either a rubber dam or an Isolite.
 Then a handpiece is used to removed the damaged tooth structure and prepare the proper shape to receive the restoration.
-Some of the early CEREC systems required the preparation to follow various rules to accomodate the limitations of the milling machines.
-The new CEREC-3 mills, with 6 degrees of freedom, impose very few limits on the dentist.
-The main concern the dentist has is making sure the preparation is made so that the camera will be able to "see" all of it (no part is hidden behind another part), and that the "lines" used in the computer design process will be clear.
+The dentist removes the damaged area of the tooth, and ensures the tooth is shaped so that the camera will be able to "see" all of it (no part is hidden behind another part).

 After the preparation is complete, an inert, uniformly reflective powder is spread over the tooth.
 This compensates for varying optical properties of the tissues in the mouth.
-Then the wand-like camera is placed just above the tooth and an image of it and it's neighbors is recorded.
-The cameral uses its own built-in infra-red light source and special sensors to capture a very accurate three dimentional model of the tooth surface.
-For each position (pixel) in the image CEREC captures height (X, Y, and Z) data instead of the color data that would make up a normal digital picture.
+Then the wand-like camera is placed just above the tooth and several images of it and its neighbors are recorded.
+The camera uses its own built-in infrared light source and special sensors to capture a very accurate three-dimensional model of the tooth surface.
+For each position (pixel) in the image, CEREC captures position (X, Y, and Z) data instead of the color data that would make up a normal digital picture.
+Strictly speaking, it is doing surface mapping rather than image capture.